The Sharing Group Discussion on Prophetic Infallibility

 Brother Daniel Frayer: Brother Terence, I am curious about this.
 In the cases you list, what we may perceive as grievous sins in defiance of Divine Injunction was done in response to divine injunction, or in absence of it, with the possible exception of a literal reading of David's adultery, for which Judaism has a mitigating tradition - but I do not remember it.
 Is it not possible that such actions should be viewed in this context?
 A good example that we could agree upon is Ibrahim’s (a.s.) attempted murder of his own son, which to any outsider is about as grievous as it gets.

 Brother Terence Helikaon Nunis: In the case of Abraham’s (a.s.) sacrifice of Ishmael (a.s.), the Qur’an Corrects the story from the Bible.
-And it is more that the switching of sons.
+And it is more than the switching of sons.
 In the Biblical narrative, Isaac (a.s.) was tricked.

 Genesis 22:2-8

 2 Then God Said, “Take your son, your only son, whom you love — Isaac — and go to the region of Moriah.
 Sacrifice him there as a burnt offering on a mountain I will show you.”
 3 Early the next morning, Abraham got up and loaded his donkey.
 He took with him two of his servants and his son, Isaac.
 When he had cut enough wood for the burnt offering, he set out for the place God had Told him about.
 4 On the third day, Abraham looked up and saw the place in the distance.
-5 He said to his servants, “Stay here with the donkey while I and the boy go over there.
-We will worship and then we will come back to you.”
+5 He said to his servants, “Stay here with the donkey while the boy and I go over there.
+We will worship, and then we will come back to you.”
 6 Abraham took the wood for the burnt offering and placed it on his son, Isaac, and he himself carried the fire and the knife.
 As the two of them went on together, 7 Isaac spoke up and said to his father Abraham, “Father?”
 “Yes, my son?”
 Abraham replied.
 “The fire and wood are here,” Isaac said, “but where is the lamb for the burnt offering?”
 8 Abraham answered, “God himself will Provide the lamb for the burnt offering, my son.”
-And the two of them went on together.
+And the two of them went on together.”

 2 καὶ εἶπεν λαβὲ τὸν υἱόν σου τὸν ἀγαπητόν ὃν ἠγάπησας τὸν Ισαακ καὶ πορεύθητι εἰς τὴν γῆν τὴν ὑψηλὴν καὶ ἀνένεγκον αὐτὸν ἐκεῖ εἰς ὁλοκάρπωσιν ἐ{F'} ἓν τῶν ὀρέων ὧν ἄν σοι εἴπω 3 ἀναστὰς δὲ Αβρααμ τὸ πρωὶ ἐπέσαξεν τὴν ὄνον αὐτοῦ παρέλαβεν δὲ με{Q'} ἑαυτοῦ δύο παῖδας καὶ Ισαακ τὸν υἱὸν αὐτοῦ καὶ σχίσας ξύλα εἰς ὁλοκάρπωσιν ἀναστὰς ἐπορεύθη καὶ ἦλθεν ἐπὶ τὸν τόπον ὃν εἶπεν αὐτῷ ὁ θεός 4 τῇ ἡμέρᾳ τῇ τρίτῃ καὶ ἀναβλέψας Αβρααμ τοῖς ὀφθαλμοῖς εἶδεν τὸν τόπον μακρόθεν 5 καὶ εἶπεν Αβρααμ τοῖς παισὶν αὐτοῦ καθίσατε αὐτοῦ μετὰ τῆς ὄνου ἐγὼ δὲ καὶ τὸ παιδάριον διελευσόμεθα ἕως ὧδε καὶ προσκυνήσαντες ἀναστρέψωμεν πρὸς ὑμᾶς 6 ἔλαβεν δὲ Αβρααμ τὰ ξύλα τῆς ὁλοκαρπώσεως καὶ ἐπέθηκεν Ισαακ τῷ υἱῷ αὐτοῦ ἔλαβεν δὲ καὶ τὸ πῦρ μετὰ χεῖρα καὶ τὴν μάχαιραν καὶ ἐπορεύθησαν οἱ δύο ἅμα 7 εἶπεν δὲ Ισαακ πρὸς Αβρααμ τὸν πατέρα αὐτοῦ εἴπας πάτερ ὁ δὲ εἶπεν τί ἐστιν τέκνον λέγων ἰδοὺ τὸ πῦρ καὶ τὰ ξύλα ποῦ ἐστιν τὸ πρόβατον τὸ εἰς ὁλοκάρπωσιν 8 εἶπεν δὲ Αβρααμ ὁ θεὸς ὄψεται ἑαυτῷ πρόβατον εἰς ὁλοκάρπωσιν τέκνον πορευθέντες δὲ ἀμφότεροι ἅμα